Rockets' 22 3-pointers dismantle Spurs, 126-99 in Game 1 | New Country 923

+“Just taking what the defense gives us,” Harden said.
+“Last series (against Oklahoma City) was a more grind-it-out.
+We weren’t really making a lot of 3s.
+We had to figure a way to get paint points and in this series so far they gave opportunities to shoot 3s.”

-The Rockets were 22 for 50 on 3-pointers, the most 3s attempted and made against the Spurs in their long postseason history.
+The Rockets were 22 for 50 behind the arc, the most 3s attempted and made against the Spurs in their long postseason history.

 Houston had six players in double figures, including 20 points and 13 rebounds from Clint Capela.